 A lot of perks out there are designed to pull people into an office or keep them working longer hours — like free food, games, gyms on site, and so on.
-We want to do the opposite.
-Like Patty McCord says in Powerful: Building a Culture of Freedom and Responsibility:
+And now that more companies are transitioning to and staying remote-first, offering meaningful benefits that aren’t just office-based is critical.

 “People’s happiness in their work is not about gourmet salads or sleeping pods or foosball tables.
 True and abiding happiness in work comes from being deeply engaged in solving a problem with talented people you know are also deeply engaged in solving it, and from knowing that the customer loves the product or service you all have worked so hard to make.”

 Help Scout is not a family.
-It’s a group of values-aligned people who want to do great work together, then go home to their families, friends, side-hustles, and hobbies.
+It’s a group of values-aligned people who want to do great work together, then log off and return to their families, friends, side-hustles, and hobbies.

 5. Expect change